Tawagu Pagoda

 Tawagu Pagoda (တဝဂူစေတီ) is a Buddhist pagoda in Mandalay, Myanmar (Burma), located at the intersection of 82nd and 20th Streets in Aungmyethazan Township's Palengweyaung ward.
 The pagoda holds a pagoda festival in the Burmese month of Nadaw.

 Establishment

 The pagoda was erected by King Shwenankyawshin (1501–1527) during the Innwa era, at the site of a white elephant's abode.
-The pagoda was subsequently restored by Thibaw Min, the last king of Konbaung dynasty.
+The pagoda was subsequently restored by Thibaw Min (1878–1885), the last king of the Konbaung dynasty.